 When an indication of impairment loss or a reversal of an impairment loss exists, the recoverable amount of the individual asset must be estimated.
 If it is not possible to estimate the recoverable amount of the individual asset, the recoverable amount of the cash-generating unit to which the asset belongs must be determined.
 Identifying the cash-generating units requires management judgment.
-In testing an individual asset or cash-generating unit for impairment and identifying a reversal of impairment losses, management estimates the recoverable amount of the asset or the cash-generating unit.
-This requires management to make several assumptions as to future events or circumstances.
+In testing an individual asset or cash-generating unit for impairment and identifying a reversal of impairment losses, management to make several assumptions as to future events or circumstances.
 These assumptions and estimates are subject to change if new information becomes available.
 Actual results with respect to impairment losses or reversals of impairment losses could differ in such a situation and significant adjustments to the Company's assets and earnings may occur during the next year.